fabianheussner/nuxt-portfolio/content/work/scan-and-go.md

 #headline
 From migration to integration
 #text
 Digital transformation is not just about leveraging new technologies.
 It is a cultural shift and a journey that many traditional FMCG brands must undertake to compete in a market that now sees more and more direct-to-consumer startups.
-Taking over the project I faced various challenges: Getting to know the client, conceptualizing and designing the feature, and doing it during a migration from Sketch to Figma - without an existing component library, which is absolutely mandatory.
+Taking over the project I faced various challenges: Getting to know the client, conceptualizing and designing the feature, and doing it during a migration from Sketch to Figma.
 ::

 ::image
 ---
 images:
   - source: /img/cases/budni/sco-case-screens-1.png
-    description: Scan and Go screens 1
+    description: Scan and Go onboarding and check-in screens
   - source: /img/cases/budni/sco-case-screens-2.png
-    description: Scan and Go screens 2
+    description: Scan and Go adding products to basket screens

 background: '#1E3E95'
 ---